wolfwood/scad-benchmarking/README.md

 Note: the environment variable `OPENSCADPATH` can be used to add to the locations where `openscad` searchs for *include<>*s, which might help you avoid copying around files to ease your benchmarking effort.

-## TL;DR
+## Manifold (parallel renderer) TL;DR
   1. get a [build from PR 4533](https://github.com/openscad/openscad/pull/4533), and `chmod +x`

   2. for benchmarking manifold against the unmodified CGAL renderer run `OPENSCAD=<path-to-build-from-PR-4533> FILES="<name without extension of each .scad file to benchmark>" FAST_CSG=",--enable=manifold" REMESH="" LAZY_UNION="" ../scad-benchmarking/time.sh`

+  3. manually launch the build with --enable=manifold (or select manifold on the feature pane) and render. visually inspect the result to ensure it matches expectations.

 ## Catching Regressions
-If any of the configurations crash for you, or if `--enable=fast-csg --enable=fast-csg-remesh` is slower than a plain run, open an issue with OpenSCAD: https://github.com/openscad/openscad/issues
+If any of the configurations crash for you, there are missing or incomplete parts, or if `--enable=manifold` or `--enable=fast-csg --enable=fast-csg-remesh` is slower than a plain run, open an issue with OpenSCAD: https://github.com/openscad/openscad/issues